-- I traveled all over Russia and I have something to compare with.
+- I have traveled all over Russia and I have something to compare with.
 In Khabarovsk, I worked as a sports journalist.
-My work was connected with regular business trips, teams often took me with them to any competitions.
-I was abroad a little, but it also happened.
+My work was connected with constant business trips, teams often took me with them to all kinds of competitions.
+I was a little abroad, but it also happened.
 Then I moved to Moscow to prove something to someone.
-Yourself, colleagues, wife then.
-And then my last wife, having lived in Moscow for 5 years, dispersed.
-I was in prostration, my mind was shaking, I did not understand how to proceed.
+To myself, colleagues, my then wife.
+And then my last wife and I, having lived in Moscow for 5 years, parted.
+I was in prostration, my brains were jolted, I did not understand how to proceed.
 The habitual way of life was disrupted.
-I went to Kiev, where I lived 2-3 months.
+I went to Kiev, lived there for 2-3 months.
 And something began to tear off the roof.
-And the goals just do not arise, I did not understand what to do, and why do I wake up in the morning.
+And goals just don't arise, I didn't understand what to do at all, and why I generally wake up in the morning.
 I began to call Khabarovsk.
-Took my colleague Alla Jan-Sha, with whom we worked before I left together, and asked - is there a job?
-She said yes, there is.
+I dialed my colleague Alla Dzhan-Sha, with whom we worked together before my departure, and asked - is there a job?
+She said yes there is.
 It was necessary to make a series of programs about small stars of big sports, about children.
 And this project was calculated until the end of 2011.
-In February 2011 I came here, and throughout this year I expected that I will live a year in Khabarovsk, I will do this project, I will bring my brains in order - and go home to Moscow.
-Then I was home to Moscow.
-But the closer December was, the more often I thought: what, in fact, should I do there?
+In February 2011, I came here, and throughout this year I hoped that I would live in Khabarovsk for a year, I would do this project, put my brains in order - and return home to Moscow.
+Then home for me was in Moscow.
+But the closer December was, the more often the thought flashed through my mind: what, in fact, should I do there?

 All the time, while I was living in Moscow, despite the fact that friends appeared, friends and even some of my relatives lived there, anyway - no matter how I integrated into this city, but I was in Moscow as a removable apartment, you know.
 And the boys with whom I was friends, they knew the capital's yards since childhood, they went to some school with an 4-digit number, and naturally felt themselves at home in the capital.
 And if you are a visitor, then you seem to be living, and she seems to be yours, you've rebuilt everything under yourself, you've made all the master's furniture, but you understand that she, this conditional apartment, is still removable.
 Roughly speaking, you decide not to smoke in a hut or on a balcony, but the owner.
 And the same feelings I have in general from Moscow.

 As for some large-scale things, then yes, there is more money.
-Roughly speaking, if I make a film with a budget of 100 thousand rubles or half a million here, then there I, doing such work, earn five times more.
-And in my films there are very different heroes.
-Here I have Lena Vertyankina, and there I will talk with a dude who is known by the whole country or half of Europe.
-But this is the scenery, the essence is the same - I still interview you, and you - me.
-And by and large, it seems to be such a childish thing when you tremble from the fact that you are interviewing a star whose poster hung over your bed as a child.
-Yes, it looks different, but the essence is the same as in Moscow, in Khabarovsk.
-You, the root of your life is the same.
-You still go to work, come home from work, raise children, make your living.
-And, in my opinion, these are my personal feelings (and I am not trying to convert anyone), - if in essence they are one and the same, then what difference does it make where?
-Rule Dosi: if there is no difference, why pay more?
+Roughly speaking, if I shoot a film here with a budget of 100 thousand rubles or half a million, then there I, doing such work, earn five times more.
+And in my films there are completely different characters.
+Here I have Lena Vertyankina, and there I will talk to a dude whom the whole country or half of Europe knows.
+But this is the scenery, the essence is the same - I still interview you, and you interview me.
+And by and large, it seems to be such a childish thing when you are in awe of the fact that you are interviewing a star, whose poster hung over your bed as a child.
+Yes, it looks different, but the essence is the same, in Moscow and in Khabarovsk.
+You, the root of your life, is the same.
+You still go to work, come home from work, raise children, arrange your life.
+And, in my opinion, these are my personal feelings (and I am not trying to convert anyone to my faith) - if in essence they are one and the same, then what difference does it make where?
+Doshi's rule: if there is no difference, why pay more?
 Yes, in Moscow there are more opportunities, but there I spend more.
-This is the mercantile side of the issue, which is also important.
-Our regional specifics, that you are forced to be a screenwriter, a director, a sound designer, and a producer, otherwise the fees are small.
+This is the materialistic side of the issue, which is also important.
+Our specificity is regional, that here you have to be a screenwriter, a director, a sound designer, and a producer, otherwise the fees are small.

 Europe ≡ Asia

-There are professions and activities that are very difficult to implement in the Far East.
-I apologize, but again everything depends on finance.
-Here, the number of people is less, respectively, in the language of marketing and economics (I am a graduate of the Department of Economics and Management of DWGAs, I'm used to think in such categories too), we уthe market, and the amount of money supply that rotates here, is also smaller.
+There are professions and areas of activity that are very difficult to implement in the Far East.
+I apologize, but again everything comes down to finances.
+Here the number of people is less, respectively, in the language of marketing and economics (I am a graduate of the Faculty of Economics and Management of the DVAAGS, I am used to thinking in such categories too), we have уthe market, and the amount of money supply that rotates here, is also smaller.
 Some financial-intensive industries, the same cinema, a big show business, are unprofitable to develop here, they still will not be of such scale as in Moscow and St. Petersburg.
 It is very difficult to realize these things here, although people try.
 Take Vladivostok, there are some musical groups, for example, "Marlins" or "Starcardigan ".
 TOOf course, they do not have the same popularity as Ivan Dorn, but, nevertheless, they are touring Russia.
 In Khabarovsk there is a team of "Starkillers »that drives tours around the country.
 It's easier now than it was 20 years ago, but you still need to have, excuse me, stone forehead and steel ass.
 And it is difficult to deal with these areas here, and therefore it is more logical to go somewhere in the center and be realized there.

-But I'm surprised when the guys-officials, accountants, office workers move there!
+But it surprises me when guys - officials, accountants, office workers move there!
 Listen, I saw a bunch of people who moved from Khabarovsk and other cities of the country to Moscow.
-And their life really did not differ from what they had in Khabarovsk.
-So, they sit with 9 to 18 in the office, in the evening they have fun and watch TV, at the weekend they go out with their whole family - here in Sambury, there in Auchan.
-And on the weekend they go here for the river to Fuyuan, and there to Krakow, Poland.
-Well, yes, of course, it's closer to Europe, but here is Asia, which is also interesting!
+And so their life was really no different from what they had in Khabarovsk.
+So, they sit from 9 to 18 in the office, have fun in the evening and watch TV, on weekends they go out with their whole family - here in Sambury, there in Auchan.
+And on weekends, they go here across the river to Fuyuan, and then to Krakow, Poland.
+Well, yes, of course, Europe is closer there, but here Asia, and this is also interesting!
 And from Moscow they also drive here to see Asia.
-What prevents us sometimes to travel to Europe?
-In my opinion, Europe and Asia are equally interesting, they are just closer to Europe, to us - Asia, well, you hasten it, there really is something to see.
-And at a price acceptable.
-China, Thailand, Singapore, Vietnam, both Korea, Taiwan.
-I'm not saying that Europe is bad, but after all, Asia is not worse, I would put a sign between them, not equality, but identity.
-And I'm not saying that living in St. Petersburg or Moscow is bad and you do not have to move there.
-These are great cities, but each has its own.
-I love Moscow very much, and as long as I lived there, I considered it my own.
-But, again, as long as I live here, I do not understand what is the fundamental difference.
-If you do not take the scenery and all the tinsel that Van Dam plays there, like in the song that Posner or somebody else lives there, if that's not the point to take it, then, listen, it's the same thing.
+What prevents us from going to Europe sometimes?
+In my opinion, Europe and Asia are equally interesting, it's just that Europe is closer to them, Asia is closer to us, well, huddle it up, there really is something to see.
+And for the price it is acceptable.
+China, Thailand, Singapore, Vietnam, both Koreas, Taiwan.
+I'm not saying that Europe is bad, but Asia is no worse, I would put a sign between them not even of equality, but of identity.
+And I am not saying that living in St. Petersburg or Moscow is bad and there is no need to move there.
+These are cool cities, but to each his own.
+I love Moscow very much, and while I lived there, I considered it mine.
+But, again, while I live here, I don’t understand what the fundamental difference is.
+If you do not take the scenery and all the tinsel that Van Dam plays there, as in the song, that Posner lives there or someone else, if you don't take this aspect here, then, listen, it's the same thing.